 - Our office line is 734-513-0300.
 It is actively monitored during business hours (Monday through Friday, 8:30 am - 4:30 pm).

 - To reach us after hours in case of emergency, please call the business line and follow the prompts: press 1, then press 9 to leave a message and your phone number.
 A team member will call you back as soon as possible.

-- MMRMA has canceled or postponed several upcoming meetings and trainings scheduled in the coming weeks.
+- MMRMA has canceled, postponed, or virtually conducted several meetings and training sessions in recent weeks.
 We will continue to notify affected parties about potential future adjustments to our scheduled events and activities.